IBM/chopstix/docs/installation.md

 Use "make VERBOSE=1", if you need extra output from the compilation process.
-More details on other options, such as the ones that control the target architecture to support (PowerPC, PowerPC LE, Z or x86) follow.
+More details on other options, such as the ones that control the target architecture to support (RISCV, PowerPC, PowerPC LE, Z or x86) follow.

 ## Build options